danilojoncic/Vendee-Globe-Data-Analysis/README.md

    - Creating admin account
    - Connecting to Postgres database
    - Building interactive dashboards
-10. **Performance Optimization** - Implementing PySpark for transformations in a separate directory with docker-compose for resource management
+10. **Performance Optimization** - Implementing PySpark for transformations in a separate project

 ## About the Vendée Globe